What does a prenuptial agreement cover?

 - Full and frank disclosure.

-Our friendly family lawyers are adept at advising on and drafting prenuptial agreements and postnuptials, too, and are very experienced in highlighting relevant details that may otherwise have been missed.
+Our friendly prenuptial lawyers agreement solicitors are specialists at advising on and drafting both pre and post agreements.
+Engaging a legal professional is key, as an experienced solicitor can identify and highlight relevant details that may otherwise have been missed.

 What's the difference between prenup and postnup?